 it’s good policy."The U.S. Veteran’s Administration, as well as major insurers and health systems such

-as the Cleveland Clinic, Mass General Brigham and Blue Cross Blue Shield, have also declined to pay, for the treatment.
+as the Cleveland Clinic, Mass General Brigham and Blue Cross Blue Shield, have also declined to pay,

 In June, the Federal Drug Administration (FDA) approved the drug despite objections from its advisors.
 Following the approval, three advisors resigned.
 Referring to the decision, Michael Carome, M.D., director of health research for the watchdog group, Public Citizen, called the approval reckless and said the agency’s credibility has been damaged.
 In December, the Right Care Alliance, a group of international experts in dementia research and treatment, petitioned for accelerated withdrawal of Aduhelm by the FDA.